heejungshim/WaveQTL/README.md

 WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+## WaveQTL

+A key factor that distinguishes a wavelet-based approach from typical association analysis is to better exploit high-resolution measurements provided by high-throughput sequencing assays (see Shim and Stephens 2014 for motivations).
+The implemented wavelet-based methods aim to

+    test for genetic association of functional phenotype;
+    provide explanations for observed associations such as which parts and features of the data are driving the association;
+    make applications to large-scale genetic association analyses computationally tractable.

+Although wavelet methods were motivated primarily by genetic association studies for high-throughput sequencing data, they could also test for association between functional data and other covariates, either continuous or discrete.
+For example, in a genomics context, it could be used to detect differences in gene expression (from RNA-seq data) or TF binding (from ChIP-seq data) measured on two groups (e.g. treatment conditions or cell types).
+Or it could be used to associate a functional phenotype, such as chromatin accessibility, with a continuous covariate, such as overall expression of a gene.
+It could also be used for genome-wide association studies of functional phenotypes unrelated to sequencing.

 ## Binary executable file

 Binary executable file for Linux is in the `WaveQTL/bin/` directory (complied on 06/12/2014).